ibm-cloud-docs/EventStreams/choosing_your_plan.md

 {: #plan_satellite}

 The {{site.data.keyword.satellitelong}} plan is appropriate if you want to deploy an Enterprise plan into {{site.data.keyword.satelliteshort}} locations of your own choice.
 Using {{site.data.keyword.satelliteshort}}, you can create a hybrid environment that brings the scalability and on-demand flexibility of public cloud services to the applications and data that run in your secure private cloud.

+The {{site.data.keyword.messagehub}} {{site.data.keyword.satelliteshort}} plan does not yet provide the compliance certifications that the Enterprise or Standard plans conform to.
+{: important}

 ## What is supported by the Lite, Standard, Enterprise, and Satellite plans
 {: #what_is_supported}